Edwin Hubble and the expanding universe

-Category: Space Hits: 3Edwin Hubble.
+Category: Space Hits: 5Edwin Hubble.

 Happy birthday, Edwin Hubble, born on November 20, 1889.
 The Hubble Space Telescope bears this astronomer’s name.
 His work helped define our modern cosmology: our idea of the universe as a whole.